10 Best Hiking Trails in Canada for Breathtaking Views in 2025

 Johnston Canyon to Ink Pots

 This is an 11.3 km out-and-back trail near Banff in Alberta.
 The hike is moderately challenging and takes approximately 4 hours to complete.
 It is open year-round for visitors and is a picturesque location to visit any time of the year.
-Johnston Canyon trail is popular for both hiking and snowshoeing in winter.
+The Johnston Canyon trail is popular for both hiking and snowshoeing in winter.

 Johnston Canyon to Upper Falls: Best Hiking Trails in Canada